Mark R. Baus, DVM

 Dr. Abell earned her bachelor’s degree from the University of Vermont and went on to Virginia Tech for veterinary school.
 During veterinary school, she spent every opportunity visiting a variety of phenomenal equine practices, including Grand Prix Equine.

 Following veterinary school, Dr. Abell pursued additional training at Blue Ridge Equine Clinic in Virginia.
 In her rigorous internship year, she furthered her clinical competency in sports medicine, emergency and critical care, ophthalmology, surgery, and internal medicine.
 Dr. Abell appreciates all aspects of equine practice and has a keen eye for lameness diagnosis.
-She also excels in podiatry and emergency medicine.
+In 2020, Dr. Abell completed her chiropractic certification at Options for Animals.

 Aside from work and riding, Luvie loves hiking with her dogs, cooking with her husband, yoga, and reading.